-How to Make Bone Broth in Your Instant Pot (with Farm-Fresh Soup Bones!)
+How to Make Bone Broth in Your Instant Pot

-If you’ve been curious about making bone broth but short on time—good news: your electric pressure cooker is about to become your new best friend.
+If you’ve been curious about making bone broth but short on time, good news: your electric pressure cooker is about to become your new best friend.

 We all know bone broth is packed with nutrients that support healthy hair, skin, nails, and joints.
 That’s thanks to the natural collagen and gelatin found in bones.
-And when you start with bones from well-raised animals—like the ones right here at Creamery Creek—you get even more flavor and benefit in every sip.
+And when you start with bones from well-raised animals, like the ones right here at Creamery Creek, you get even more flavor and benefit in every sip.

 Start with the Right Bones

-I usually begin with our package labeled "Soup Bones"—our dry-aged beef bones with little meaty bits still attached.
+I usually begin with our package labeled "Soup Bones" Our dry-aged beef bones with little meaty bits still attached.
 But honestly, any beef bones with marrow will work, especially bones from a roast or shank.
-The key is to use bones that have some connective tissue and marrow—that’s where the magic happens.
+The key is to use bones that have some connective tissue and marrow, that’s where the magic happens.

 You can even reuse your bones for a second "lite" batch!